munificent/game-programming-patterns/book/event-queue.markdown

 <img src="images/event-queue-central.png" alt="A central event queue is read from and written to by the Combat and Tutorial code." />

 I thought about using this as the example for the rest of the chapter, but I'm not generally a fan of global systems.
-It is a common technique, but I don't want you to think that event queues *have* to be global.
+Using global systems is a common technique, but I don't want you to think that event queues *have* to be global.

 ### Say what?